 The process is called the Conversation Map.
 It was developed by Dr. Mary Kay and explained in her book, “It All Starts With YOU: The Power of Pre-emptive Leadership.”

-I bumped into the process in a conversation with a work colleague and he explained the process clearly and in less than two minutes.
+I bumped into the process in a conversation with a work colleague who explained the process clearly and in less than two minutes.

 - I thought about it.